LaunchCode-Code-Connect/.github/profile/README.md

 While engaging with this community, please:

 - Be professional and adhere to LaunchCode’s code of conduct.
+You can find the code of conduct here: https://drive.google.com/file/d/1Xa8_oeqy4g5PF8OqocQAkATZFmBrgK3U/view?usp=drive_link
 - Note that this group is self-driven and not staffed by LaunchCode instructors.
 It’s a space for alumni to support and learn from one another.
 - Ensure you’re a LaunchCode graduate before requesting to join.